|Host University Website:||Click to visit|

 European Business Summer Project (EBSP): Universitat de Vic (Spain), Bern University of Applied Sciences (Switzerland) and Fontys International Business School (the Netherlands) have joined hands and created a special program that will offer a unique European experience.
 During a period of 25 days, you will visit the three countries and you will work on a project in teams.
 In all three countries, you will learn about the ins and outs of the different business cultures.
 You will also visit companies and there will of course be time for a social program as well.
 Students will gain 3 credits for the program.
 More information can be found at this link.

 Accomodation: Students mostly live in single rooms in off-campus student housing and share bathroom and kitchen facilities.
-The International Office at Fontys University will assist students with finding a place to rent.
+The International Office at Fontys University will assist students with finding a place to rent then you will sign a contract with that rental company much like renting an apartment in Wisconsin.
 Most students commute to campus by bicycles and a bus service is also available.
 There is a cafeteria on campus but students generally prepare breakfast and dinner at their residence.

 Passport: Students will need to have a passport study in the Netherlands.
 The current passport fee is $135.
 If you already have a valid U.S. passport, be sure to check the dates of validity – your passport must be valid six months beyond your return date.